Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: The Effect of Small Cycles on the Minimum Hamming Distance and the Free Hamming Distance

-Similar statements as in the preceding subsection can also be made about type-II QC LDPC codes.
+With appropriate techniques/computations, similar statements as in the preceding subsection can also be made about type-$2$ QC/convolutional codes.
 We will not say much about this topic except for stating a lemma that helps in detecting if a polynomial parity-check matrix is $4$-cycle free.

-\begin{lemma} A type-II QC code is $4$-cycle free if and only if the polynomial parity-check matrix associated to it has the following properties. \begin{enumerate}
+\begin{lemma} A type-$2$ QC code $\code{C}$ is $4$-cycle free if and only if its polynomial parity-check matrix $\matrH(x)$ has the following properties. \begin{enumerate}